monotone-studio/monotone/ARCHITECTURE.md

 Event is a pair of `[u64 id, raw data]`.
 Event `id` is used as a key and represents a serial (or time) primary key.
 Additionally, it is possible to specify a custom comparator, which can be used to implement a compound key (use an additional embedded key in your data together with `id`).

-It is correct to say, that monotone is a cloud-native key-value storage for events with advanced data management.
+It is correct to say that monotone is an embeddable cloud-native key-value storage for events with advanced data management.

 #### Partitioning